zdravkov/kendo-docs/api/dataviz/stock-chart.md

 ### dateField `String`*(default: "date")*

 The field containing the point date.
+It is used as a default `field` for all date axes, including the navigator pane.

 The data item field value must be either:

 ####* Date instance